sriramhv86/Quartus/README.md

-# SDES-in-quartus
-Contains the design files of quartus sdes project
+# Contains all the project files related to Quartus projects